hdrhbbu1/db-homepage/README.md

 Changes made locally to React components and styles are hot reloaded to the browser.

-To build a static version of the site for production `yarn build`
+To build a static optimised version of the site for production `yarn build`.

 ## User Interface

-The UI is based on Alibaba's [Ant Design](https://ant.design/docs/react/introduce) React component library, an enterprise-class UI design language for web applications.
+The UI makes use of CSS Grid and Flexbox for layout.
 Custom components are styled with [CSS Modules](https://github.com/css-modules/css-modules).

+React Burger Menu provides offcanvas support for small device navigation and Formsy React for handling complex form validations.

 ## Linting